cargo-lambda/cargo-lambda/README.md

 cargo-lambda is a [Cargo](https://doc.rust-lang.org/cargo/) subcommand to help you work with AWS Lambda.

+The [new](#new) subcommand creates a basic Rust package from a well defined template to help you start writing AWS Lambda functions in Rust.

 The [build](#build) subcommand compiles AWS Lambda functions natively and produces artifacts which you can then upload to AWS Lambda or use with other echosystem tools, like [SAM Cli](https://github.com/aws/aws-sam-cli) or the [AWS CDK](https://github.com/aws/aws-cdk).

 The [watch](#watch) subcommand boots a development server that emulates interations with the AWS Lambda control plane.
 This subcommand also reloads your Rust code as you work on it.